LPF On Amp: Definition, Types, And Applications

 What is a Low Pass Filter (LPF)?

-A low pass filter (LPF) is an electronic circuit that allows low-frequency signals to pass through while attenuating higher-frequency signals.
+A (LPF) is an electronic circuit that allows low-frequency signals to pass through while attenuating higher-frequency signals.
 It is commonly used in audio systems to control the frequency range of signals that reach the speakers or amplifiers.
 By limiting the higher frequencies, an LPF helps prevent distortion, protect speakers, enhance sound quality, and improve amplifier efficiency.

 Definition and Function

-The primary function of a low pass filter is to allow signals below a certain frequency, known as the cutoff frequency, to pass through while attenuating signals above this frequency.
+The primary function of a is to allow signals below a certain frequency, known as the cutoff frequency, to pass through while attenuating signals above this frequency.
 It acts as a barrier, letting only low-frequency components of a signal to reach the output.
 This is achieved by employing a combination of resistors, capacitors, and inductors in the circuit.

 Types of Low Pass Filters